MoonlightCapital/MoonlightBot-docs/staff-commands/list-temproles.md

 ### **Required arguments**

-* `extras` - User or role, they can be IDs or mentions
+* `extras` - User or role, they can be IDs or mentions, otherwise all temproles are returned

 ### **Optional arguments**